dotnet/arcade/Documentation/3xReleaseShutdownTasks.md

    additional dependency flow.
 5. Repeat 3-4 until no additional changes appear and build is 'coherent'.
 See [What is coherency and why is it important](#what-is-coherency-and-why-is-it-important)
-6. Starting with SDK (which aggregates all repos), gather a drop for the build.
+6. Starting with dotnet/core-sdk (which aggregates all repos), gather a drop for the build.
-7. Validate SDK
+7. Validate the SDKz
 8. For each additional fix needed, repeat steps 3-7.
 9. Once quality has reached the desired level, release build to public.